pkgranholt/Improved-search-for-used-cars/Presentation.md

 371821
 ```

-There are no data in this column, so this is deleted.
+There are no data in this column, so it is deleted.

 ```r
 auto$nrOfPictures <- NULL